WellFactored/clovis/README.md

 [![codecov](https://codecov.io/gh/WellFactored/clovis/branch/master/graph/badge.svg)](https://codecov.io/gh/WellFactored/clovis)
 [![Known Vulnerabilities](https://snyk.io/test/github/WellFactored/clovis/badge.svg?targetFile=build.sbt)](https://snyk.io/test/github/WellFactored/clovis?targetFile=build.sbt)

-This is a scala implementation of Mastodon.
-I have started this mainly as an exercise to learn about `http4s`, `fs2` and related technologies, as well as to better understand `ActivityPub`.
+Clovis is an implementation of the [ActivityPub](https://www.w3.org/TR/activitypub/) protocol in Scala.
+It's intended as a way for me to learn about the protocol, and also about certain Scala libraries that I want to use, namely [`http4s`](https://http4s.org), [`fs2`](https://fs2.io) and [`doobie`](https://tpolecat.github.io/doobie/).

-Don't expect it to be a complete thing any time soon.
+Clovis is very much a side project and a work in progress.